foreza/doppler-simple-example/README.md

 - `npm start`: Starts the server
 - `npm run build`: Updates build timestamp and starts the server
+- `npm run dev`: Starts the server with auto-reload for development

 ## File Structure